 “The larger driver is acting as the waveguide for the smaller driver.
 If that larger driver is responsible for handling frequencies down as low as a woofer is capable of playing, that larger driver is going to have quite a bit of excursion — it’ll be moving back and forth to a substantial degree.
 That means your waveguide is oscillating.
 So now you get an effect called air distortion, where the signal from the tweeter is sucked back as the woofer moves back, and then propelled forward as the woofer moves forward,” Baglyos explained.
 “You’d be hard-pressed to mix high-end on a system like that.”

-The engineers behind the Kali Audio IN-8 avoided that pitfall by keeping the woofer separate, while nesting the midrange driver and tweeter coaxially with each other.
+The engineers behind the Kali Audio IN-8 and IN-5 avoided that pitfall by keeping the woofer separate, while nesting the midrange driver and tweeter coaxially with each other.

 “With this 3-way design, the midrange driver only moves 1 millimeter peak to peak,” Baglyos said.
 “So acoustically, it is essentially not moving.
 By doing that, you get those phase and spatial benefits of having a concentric system, but you don’t have that major drawback of an oscillating waveguide.”